Ikebukuro: Cultural attractions

+In July 2020, Hareza Ikebukuro, a cultural hub that includes the Hareza Tower and eight theaters, including the Tokyo Tatemono Brillia Hall opened around the site of the former Toshima Ward Office.

+The Nishiikebukuro district, a school designed by the American architect Frank Lloyd Wright is installed.
+Named Jiyū Gakuen Myōnichikan, it was built in 1921 and is opened to visitors.

+Shopping

 Around the station are the Seibu and Tōbu department stores.
 Seibu, written with the characters for "West" and "Musashi (province)" (西武), is on the east end of the station and Tōbu, written with the characters for "East" and "Musashi" (東武), is on the west end.
 East of the station, on the site of Sugamo Prison, stands Sunshine 60, which was the tallest building in Asia at the time of its construction.

 Opened in 1978, Sunshine 60 contains Sunshine City, a large and popular shopping mall with various attractions including an aquarium, a Pokémon Center and cat cafés.
 Adjacent to Sunshine City, on Meiji Dori, is what was previously called the Toyota Ikebukuro Building which housed a multi-floor Toyota Autosalon Amlux showroom from 2000 to 2013.
 The building is now called Sunshine City Annex since 2019.
 Otome Road, a center for otaku culture and shopping district for anime and manga aimed at women, is located nearby.
 Marui and Don Quijote also have department stores in the area.
 The principal electronics retailer in Ikebukuro is Bic Camera.
 There is a small pleasure district located in Nishi-Ikebukuro, similar to Shinjuku's Kabukichō.